Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lighting_rigs.rst

 Use this rig to give even illumination of a scene, where there is no main focus.
 The *Hemi*\ 's will light up background objects and props, so *Environment Lighting* is not that important.
-At the opposite end of the lighting spectrum, two narrow *Spot* lights at higher power with a hard edge gives a "This is the Police, come out with your hands up" kind of look, as if the subject is caught in the crossfire.
+At the opposite end of the lighting spectrum are two narrow *Spot* lights at higher power creating shadows with a hard edge like from a searchlight.

 Three-Point Rigs